spiralsyzygy/qbCoach/docs/qb_visualization_conventions_v1.0.0.md

 When showing **which tiles are affected** by a card’s pattern on the 3×5 board, use **stars**:

 * `★` → tile affected by the currently discussed card’s projection (`P`, `E`, or `X`).
+  - In live coaching `[BOARD]` snapshots, a `★` inside the brackets also marks any tile currently under one or more active effects (auras/direct effects) that would modify power for a card on that tile.

 Example: Zu @ BOT-2 (YOU), showing affected tiles only: